-Our recent investments in information technology may not produce the benefits that we anticipate.
+Our investments in information technology may not produce the benefits that we anticipate.

 In an attempt to reduce our operating expenses, increase our operational efficiencies and boost our operating margins, we have aggressively invested in the development and implementation of new information technology.
 We may not be able to implement these technological changes in the time frame we have planned, and any delays in implementation could negatively impact our business, financial condition or results of operations.
 In addition, the costs to make these changes may exceed our estimates and will likely exceed any benefits that we realize during the early stages of implementation.
-Even if we are able to implement the changes as planned, and within our cost estimates, we may not be able achieve the expected efficiencies and cost savings from this investment which could have an adverse effect on our business, financial condition or results of operations.
+Even if we are able to implement the changes as planned, and within our cost estimates, we may not be able achieve the expected efficiencies and cost savings from these investments which could have an adverse effect on our business, financial conditions.